-On this basis, the data set reported in the technical dossier does not include relevant, reliable and adequate information for the Substance and of the source substance(s) to support your read-across hypothesis.
+On this basis, the data set reported in the technical dossier does not include relevant, reliable and adequate information for the Substance and of the source substance(s) to support your read-across hypothesis and to confirm a conservative prediction of the properties of the Substance from data on Erucamide (EC No. 204-009-2).